 Freaky Fridays.
-Also in October the Arts Council will collaborate with Draper Historic Theatre and Clayton Productions to present a series of scary concerts, using Broadway and popular tunes in honor of Halloween.
-Clayton Productions will produce these events, and they re looking for singers and dancers already.
-More information can be found at Clayton’s website, or by calling 801-304-5951.
+In October, the Arts Council collaborates with Draper Historic Theatre and Clayton Productions to present a series of scary concerts, using Broadway and popular tunes in honor of Halloween.
+Tickets are on sale now.

 Classic Melodrama.
 It’s been a couple of years since we gave Draperites a chance to hiss and boo the villain and cheer the hero in an old-fashioned melodrama.
-Looking to make amends, we have tentatively scheduled one (probably Showdown at the Rainbow Ranch) for the February-March period of 2014, at the Draper Historic Theater.
+To make amends, we have scheduled Showdown at the Rainbow Ranch for early March of 2014, at the Draper Historic Theater.
 As usual, we will feature olios and sing-alongs between acts, so watch for this supremely family-friendly production.
-Auditions may be as early as December, so watch closely.
+Auditions will be in early January, so watch closely.

 Broadway Family Favorites.
-DAC did not present a BFF this season, but we would very much like to bring it back in 2014.
+DAC did not present a BFF this season, but we will bring it back in 2014.
 This Broadway review offers a marvelous opportunity for Draper’s talented families to perform in short sketches from the most appealing and popular shows of the Great White Way.
-The tentative schedule is for late March, with auditions some time in January.
+The tentative schedule is for April 10 through 14, with auditions in early January.

-Seven Brides for Seven Brothers.
-The last show of next season is tentatively the classic song-and-dance tale of frontier America, Seven Brides for Seven Brothers.
-It will be staged at the Amphitheater in June, with auditions probably in late March or early April.
+June Musical.
+The last show of next season will be staged at the Amphitheater in June, with auditions probably in late March or early April.

-This schedule is very tentative, and much can change as time goes by.
+This schedule is subject to change as events develop, so check back regularly.
 If you have a reaction to what we are planning, or (even better) a suggestion about what we ought to do, please let us know.
 Arts Council Board meetings are the second Monday of each month, and citizens are always welcome.
 There is more detailed information posted on this website prior to the meetings (check the Calendar page), or you can post suggestions via the Contact page.